supabase/realtime/test/e2e/README.md

 ALTER PUBLICATION supabase_realtime
     ADD TABLE public.dummy;

-CREATE POLICY "authenticated have full access to read" ON "realtime"."messages" AS PERMISSIVE
+CREATE POLICY "authenticated receive on topic" ON "realtime"."messages" AS PERMISSIVE
     FOR SELECT TO authenticated
-        USING (TRUE);
+        USING ( realtime.topic() like 'topic:%');

-CREATE POLICY "authenticated have full access to write" ON "realtime"."messages" AS PERMISSIVE
+CREATE POLICY "authenticated broadcast on topic" ON "realtime"."messages" AS PERMISSIVE
     FOR INSERT TO authenticated
-        WITH CHECK (TRUE);
+        WITH CHECK ( realtime.topic() like 'topic:%');

+CREATE POLICY "authenticated jwt topic in wallet can receive" ON "realtime"."messages" AS PERMISSIVE
+    FOR SELECT TO authenticated
+        USING ( realtime.topic() like 'jwt_topic:%' AND select wallet_id from public.wallet where wallet_id = (auth.jwt() -> 'sub'));

+CREATE POLICY "authenticated jwt topic in wallet can broadcast" ON "realtime"."messages" AS PERMISSIVE
+    FOR INSERT TO authenticated
+        WITH CHECK ( realtime.topic() like 'jwt_topic:%' AND select wallet_id from public.wallet where wallet_id = (auth.jwt() -> 'sub'));

 CREATE POLICY "allow authenticated users all access" ON "public"."pg_changes" AS PERMISSIVE
     FOR ALL TO authenticated